JohnathanGamal/Expense-Tracker-App/README.md

 How to run the project:
 either

--install the APK file in the repository on an android phone or (to run it on a PC)
+- install the APK file in the repository on an android phone
+-
+or (to run it on a PC)

 1. install Visual studio - @https://visualstudio.microsoft.com/downloads/
 2. install flutter - https://docs.flutter.dev/get-started/install
 3. download the repository and run the project on android studio